 Develop an emergency plan, create a covenant, discuss the "buddy system" with your group, and identify meeting points in case anyone gets separated from the group.
-Gather everyone's cellphone number and make sure that they have yours so everyone can be in constant contact.
+Gather everyone's cell phone number and make sure that they have yours so everyone can be in constant contact.
+Talk in advance about how you are going to use technology and social media to share your experience and the gospel.
 Carry a copy of everyone's medical forms and be aware of any allergies and prescription medications.